kratisto/docs/pages/public_cloud/ai_machine_learning/gi_04_training_FAQ/guide.pt-pt.md

 > > You can upload any file or directory to the OVHcloud Object Storage without any format constraints.
 > >
 > Why can't I see my data volume in the container?
-> > Depending on how you build your container, make sure that the mapping between your data (/workspace/mybucket for instance) is not already existing within your environment.
+> > Depending on how you build your container, make sure that the mapping between your data (/workspace/mybucket for instance) does not already exist within your environment.
 > >
 > How to fix file access permission errors?
 > > Within AI Tools, code and users have no root/sudo privileges.
 To have access to your files, make sure to mount your **data** object at a location available for non-root users.
 For preset images provided by OVHcloud it is recommended that the destination path is of the form `/workspace/<your-path>` to avoid such errors.